tobiasrademacher/MCW-Implementing-Azure-Virtual-Desktop-in-the-enterprise/Hands-on lab/HOL step-by-step - Implementing Azure Virtual Desktop in the enterprise.md

 ![This image shows that the script will open the AVD golden image preparation window.](images/avdgoldenimage.png "Golden image preparation")

 - Select **Install Office 365** to Install Office 365 ProPlus while excluding Teams, Groove, and Skype.
 This will enable the Email and Calendar Caching settings below.

     >**Note**: Update these settings as necessary.
 The Microsoft recommended settings are pre-selected. when you do not wish to apply these settings to the image, then set each to \'Not Configured\'.

 - Select **Install FSLogix Agent** to install the FSLogix Agent.
 When you select this option, the option to specify the FSLogix User Profile Container VHD Path is enabled.
-When you do not want to specify this option in the image, blank out this setting.
+You do not want to specify this option in the image so blank out this setting.

 - Select **Install OneDrive per Machine** to install the OneDrive sync client per machine.
 When you select this option, it will enable the AAD Tenant ID field.
 Enter your tenant id here to enable silent Known Folder Move functionality in your image.
-When you do not want this in your image, blank out the value.
+For this lab, we don't want this in our image, so blank out this setting as well.

 - Select **Install Microsoft Teams per Machine** to install the per machine Teams install.

--   Select **Install Microsoft Edge Chromium v80+** to install the Microsoft Edge Enterprise browser based on Chromium.
+- Select **Install Microsoft Edge Enterprise+** to install the Microsoft Edge Enterprise browser based on Chromium.

 - Select **Disable Windows Update** to disable Windows Update in the image.

+- Clear **Remove inbox Windows 10 Appps**.

 - Select **Run System Clean Up (CleanMgr.exe)** to execute Disk Cleanup.

     ![After selecting the options above, the preparation selections prior to selecting execute should match this image.](images/goldenimagesettings.png "Image preparation selections prior to execute")

-9. With the desired options selected, select **Execute**.
+1. With the desired options selected, select **Execute**.

     The form will close at this point and the script will begin configuring the image. **DO NOT close any of the remaining windows that appear until the script has finished execution**.
 Doing so will interrupt the process and will require you to start over.

     The script will take several minutes to complete depending on the options you selected.
 Additional input from you is not required during this stage, so feel free to minimize the RDP session and work on other tasks.

     - When you selected to install Office 365, you will see a setup.exe window during execution.

     -   When you selected to install OneDrive, you will see a OneDrive window during execution.